appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/build-cache/cache-pull.md

 ### Input Variables

-The parameters required for the operation of this step are given in the list below with their descriptions.
+This step contains some input variable(s).
+It needs these variable(s) to work.
+The table below gives explanation for this variable(s).

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2911-pullInput.png' />